50 Safety Topics and Messages for Work

 An employee’s health is usually impacted by their private life more than it is by their work environment.
 Taking time to encourage healthy sleep and exercise habits, as well as attending annual medical check-ups, can help keep your workforce in peak condition.

 Office workers might assume they don’t face any workplace hazards, but ergonomics should not be underestimated.
 Poor posture, inconveniently sized equipment, and other ergonomic problems can lead to carpal tunnel syndrome, joint pain, and other safety concerns.
-The work should fit the worker, not the other way around.
-Remember to include remote workers in these talks as well.
+And with the rise of remote work, ergonomic risks have extended beyond the office.
+Provide remote workers guidance on setting up a home workspace with proper chair height, monitor positioning, and keyboard placement to prevent musculoskeletal disorders and promote long-term health.

 We’ve all been there—we go to pick something up and underestimate its weight.
 When workers bend at the waist to lift, they risk seriously injuring their backs.
 Prevent these avoidable injuries by teaching proper lifting techniques as a quick safety topic.